esnet/EScp/README.md

       - /tmp/escp.log.receiver
   * Dummy engine can only be used with a few files
   * You can't disable encryption
-  * CLI parsing sometimes requires a file/host argument even when it shouldn't
   * Check https://github.com/ESnet/EScp/issues
-  * Compression is not enabled in this release

 TUNING
 ======